vess-dev/Grimfall/README.md

 _"I guess that explains how you're still alive.
 You're built solid as an oak."_

 Twice per session choose one of the following:
-  - Shrug off a new or old mark like it was nothing.
+  - Clear a harm or two marks from your character.
   - Ignore all thorns from harms, marks, and conditions for a roll.
   - Take a mark, harm, or condition, meant for someone else.